geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 Yeah, I mean, if we can fit it, we just need to make sure that all these machines can kick off trainers, like all the big machines.

 ##### **Geohot** [[00:12:42](https://www.youtube.com/watch?v=sc6cckdAXy8&t=762)]
 They can fit all the data on the machine.
 Oh, great.
 Yeah, then let's just do that.
-Make sure it's .
+Make sure it's.
 Just like R2.
 Yeah, I think it across the machine.

 ##### **Flata** [[00:12:53](https://www.youtube.com/watch?v=sc6cckdAXy8&t=773)]
 Yeah.